 Overview

 FTC robotics is my favorite STEM activity because it blends creativity, engineering, and teamwork into one high‑pressure challenge.
 During the 2025–26 DECODE season, I focus on software for Team Blu Cru 6417, developing driver‑control and autonomous pathing code for our highly sensor‑driven robot, including a custom pure‑pursuit path‑planning algorithm for precise navigation.
-Our robot's performance helped Blu Cru win the Inspire Award at the Chesapeake Regional Championship and earn recognition for building the world's only turreting triple shooter.
+Our robot's performance helped Blu Cru win the 1st place Inspire Award at the Chesapeake Regional Championship, and ultimately win the 1st place Inspire Award (Goodall Division) at the 2026 FIRST World Championship — placing in the top ~0.1% of teams globally.

 Awards & Achievements